lucaswiman/blog/_posts/2015-12-05-swi-prolog-unit-tests.markdown

 % 0 tests passed
 {% endhighlight %}

-The command has a nonzero exit status, as you'd expect:
+Importantly for integration with CI systems, he command has a nonzero exit status:
 {% highlight bash %}
 $ echo $?
 1